II: Reading Data & IPEDS

 • This is very common if with we were using the “pristine kitchen” approach

-• So, if we are in my class folder on my desktop, and we want to go to another folder on the desktop
+• So, if we are in our class folder on the desktop, and we want to go to another folder on the desktop

 Script Template